aws-pablito/aws-quicksight-slackanalytics-app/README.md

 4. Follow the instructions in the app to update your redirect URL and install the Athena Federated Query Connector in your AWS account.

+5. Follow [these instruction](https://docs.aws.amazon.com/athena/latest/ug/connect-to-a-data-source-lambda.html)) to register your connector as an Athena Data Source.

-5. Query the Slack Member Analytics using Amazon Athena or QuickSight Connector to Athena.
+6. Query the Slack Member Analytics using Amazon Athena or QuickSight Connector to Athena.

 ## About Athena Federated Query (AFQ)